ciaranheaney/accessible-python-web-ide/README.md

     http://[host-ip-address]:[port-number]
    ```

-### Follow the following steps to shut down the web app.
+### Follow the following step to shut down the web app.
 1. Stop the Docker container and remove the Docker container and image by running the following script:
 	```
 	./scripts/cleanup_docker